Ivane Javakhishvili: Legacy and works

 Javakhishvili authored more than 170 works dealing with various aspects of Georgia's political, cultural, social and economic history.
 Since the publication of its first edition in 1908, his main work, A History of the Georgian Nation (fully published between 1908 and 1949), has remained one of the most comprehensive and eloquent treatments of pre-modern Georgian history.
-Regrettably, it has not been translated into any other language.
 Several of Javakhishvili's most influential articles and books including A History of the Georgian Nation have been reprinted in his twelve-volume collected works from 1977 and 1998.